Is IPTV Legal? This guide will answer that popular question and more.

 Yes, IPTV by itself is legal.
 The concept of watching live television through the internet has been going on for several years now.

-IPTV stands for “Internet protocol television.”
-In other words, streaming live TV through the internet.
+For those unfamiliar with this technology, IPTV stands for “Internet protocol television.”
+In other words – live television through the Internet.

 The average household is becoming frustrated with expensive cable/satellite TV packages still offered by their Internet service providers (ISPs).

-Consumers only want to watch their favorite channels without paying a fortune, and that’s why IPTV Services are becoming more popular by the day.
+Consumers only want to watch their favorite channels without paying a fortune, and that’s why inexpensive IPTV services are becoming more popular by the day.

 Continue below for our in-depth answer to the question – is IPTV legal?